Skip to main content

 • Don't: Make queries overly broad or ambiguous.

-• Do: Provide sufficient background information.
+• Do: Provide sufficient background information, or context.

 • Don't: Ask questions unrelated to tax matters.